Tommy-2000/dreamStudy/README.md

-# dreamStudy - GCSE and A Level Revision Platform (Web and App) Built with Neurodiversity
+# dreamStudy - GCSE and A Level Revision Platform (Web and App) Built To Support SEND students

 ## Planned Features